Comparing Dual Action Weight Loss: MariTide vs. Mounjaro

 Mounjaro: Proven Track Record

-Mounjaro has been through larger trials and is FDA-approved for type 2 diabetes:
+Mounjaro has been through larger trials and is approved for type 2 diabetes in Canada and the U.S.:

 • In the main weight loss trial, average weight loss was 15% to 21% over 72 weeks.